CassieMcPeek/ECE382_Lab6/README.md

 I tested this code mutliple times to ensure that it did in fact turn both of the motors on in the forward direction and then delayed it for as long as I had defined and then turned them off.
 Once I was confident in this, I moved on to the motors in the reverse direction.
 After some testing, I discovered that the movement in the backwards direction was the same code as above, just with the other two pins (P2.0 and P2.3).

+Once I had the motors moving in all directions and stopping, I moved onto implementing those movements in a sequence.
+I knew that I wanted to utilize a while() loop in order to run the sequence of movements.
+At first, I attempted to place all lines of code in the while() loop, but that soon became overwhelming and un-organized.
+C2C Dusty Weisner gave me the idea to create functions below the main code to define the movements of the motors and then call those subfunctions in the while loop.
+Once I had that idea, it was simple creating seperate functions for each movement and calling them in the while loop.

+The only part I had trouble with was doing a turn >45 degrees and <45 degrees.
+For this, I simple decresed the _delay_cycles() until the wheels turned less than 45 or greater than 45 degrees.
+These were placed into the functions below the main code as well.

+I demonstrated required functionality on Monday, 24 NOV 2014 at 1500 to Capt Trimble.

 # A Functionality

+Once I understood the required functionality, the A functionality was pretty straight forward.

 # Conclusion